LSanten/MMS-Bubbles/Zettelkasten/MMSHealthAutopoiesis.md

-# The systems capcity to be conduciveness to health is re-created in the systems that emerge from it
+# The system's capacity to be conducive to health is re-created in the systems that emerge from it